lambdaclass/ethrex-replay/docs/contributing-ethrex.md

 - Check if `ethrex-replay/main` changed recently and introduced incompatible changes.
   - If yes and `ethrex/main` already has the matching fixes, update your `ethrex` branch from `main`.
   - If the fixes aren’t in `ethrex/main` yet, ensure they’re at least in the merge queue; otherwise ping the author of the `ethrex-replay` PR.
-- If the failure is due to your `ethrex` changes, create a matching branch in `ethrex-replay` named exactly `ethrex/<your-ethrex-branch>` and open a PR with any needed updates.
+- If the failure is due to your changes, create the matching branch pairing across repos using the mapping rules below and open the accompanying PR.
 - Once both PRs are approved, merge `ethrex-replay` first, then `ethrex`.
 Try to keep merge times close to minimize out-of-sync windows.
 If the order flips, it’s usually fine—just keep the window short.

 ---